 Repeat this process with each personal picnic blanket.

 I had never done a blanket stitch before this project and thought it would be really tedious.
 It’s actually pretty fast once you get the hang of it, and simple enough that you can binge-watch Netflix at the same time (yay!).
-There are lots of online tutorials if you need to learn it, including this tutorial from Craftsy which I used.
+There are lots of online tutorials if you need to learn it, including this tutorial from Craftsy that I used.

 What you will need: